New Historians: Background

 Benny Morris coined the phrase "new historians" in a 1988 paper to describe Ilan Pappé, Avi Shlaim, Simha Flapan, and himself.
 According to Pappé, "new historians" refers to "a group of professional Israeli historians who worked on the Nakba."
-Morris states the primary reason for their emergence was the opening of classified Israeli state documents.
+Morris states the primary reason for their emergence was the opening of classified Israeli state documents in the late 1970s and 1980s under Israel's thirty-year archival rule.
 Shlaim and Pappé additionally cite the shift in the political climate of Israel after the 1982 Lebanon War as a second factor for their emergence.
 Pappé cites Israel's unsuccessful 1982 assault on Lebanon, Israel's "brutal" response to the First Intifada, and the start of negotiations with the PLO as factors that challenged the assurance of some in the state's official version.

 Adam Comon writes that there were other influences for the emergence.
-He cites sociologists such as Baruch Kimmerling, Uri Ram, and Gershon Shafir as being "heavily influenced" by the 1970s–80s international academic climate, which was a "high tide of postmodern theories and multi-narrative histories."
-These sociologists introduced new concepts into the discourse surrounding Israeli history, including Zionism as colonialism.
+He cites sociologists such as Baruch Kimmerling, Uri Ram, and Gershon Shafir as being "heavily influenced" by the 1970s–80s international academic climate, which was a "high tide of postmodern theories and multi-narrative histories" that introduced new concepts into the discourse surrounding Israeli history, including Zionism as colonialism.